-SOCIOLOGY MAJOR
+THE SOCIOLOGY MAJOR

 Students who major in Sociology have the option of pursuing the BA degree (language required) or the BS degree.
 This major provides students with 18 semester hours of a "core" that emphasizes training in theory and research methodology.
-Students then focus their studies in Criminal Justice or Sociology.
-The Criminal Justice concentration provides students with 30 hours in this field, including a practicum or field experience course.
+Students then focus their studies in Sociology.
 The Sociology concentration consists of 18 semester hours in sociological topics including SOCI 203: Deviant Behavior, and SOCI 408: Collective Behavior.

-Majors are required to earn at least a "C" grade in all Sociology and Criminal Justice courses in their major program.
+Majors are required to earn at least a "C" grade in all Sociology courses in their major program.
 After completing ENGL 101 and ENGL 102, Expository Writing and Argument and Research, students must take and successfully pass the Bowie State University English Proficiency Examination.
 Transfer students who completed their English Composition requirements must take the English Proficiency Examination during their First Semester of enrollment at the University.
 To receive a BA/BS in Sociology, the student must successfully complete 120 semester hours.

-Exceptions to, or substitutions for.
-The following major requirements are considered only through a formal process of departmental recommendations.
+Exceptions to or substitutions for the following major requirements are considered only through a formal process of departmental recommendations.